Phenix-Pitts/Projects/README.md

 ## Washington State EV Populations 2023

 **This is a project showcasing the amount of EVs that are registered in Washington State.
-Within the *WA_EV_POP_2023* folder, you will find the original CSV, as well as the SQL code used to answer the following questions**
+Within the *WA_EV_POP_2023* folder, you will find the original CSV, as well as the SQL code used to answer the questions below**

 1. What is the total number of vehicles under each make?
 2. How many different makes of EVs are registered in WA?